Gorenstein-projective modules over short local algebras

 Since for a self-injective algebra $A$, any $A$-module is Gorenstein-projective, the minimal projective resolutions of all indecomposable non-projective modules are displayed by the $\mho$-quiver.
 It follows:

-{\bf Corollary [Sj, MV2, AIS].} {\it Let $A$ be a self-injective short local algebra with $e\ge 2$.
-If $M$ is indecomposable, then $M$ is Koszul if and only if $M$ is not preprojective in the sense of Auslander-Smal\o{} (thus not of the form $\pi P_1, \pi P_2,\dots$).}
+{\bf Proposition A.22 ([Sj, MV2, AIS]).} {\it Let $A$ be a self-injective short local algebra with $e\ge 2$.
+If $M$ is indecomposable, then $M$ is Koszul if and only if $M$ is not preprojective in the sense of Auslander-Smal\o{} (thus not of the form $\pi P_1, \pi P_2,\dots$).} $\s$